p44v9n/new-blog/posts/four-notes-on-silence.md

 These servers power so, so many things: the algorithm picking your next Spotify song, the website where you order clothes from, the traffic lights that control a city.

 Our everyday way of living relies on data servers.
 In turn, our everyday way of living doesn't allow for silence.

+**_4._**

+Bhagavān Śri Rāmānā Mahāṛṣi notes (during a talk given on the 7th November, 1938) that:

+> Silence is the true \[spiritual teaching\]...
+It is suited only for the most advanced seeker.
+The others are unable to draw full inspiration from it.
+Therefore, they require words to explain the truth.
+But truth is beyond words; it does not warrant explanation.
+All that is possible is to indicate _it_.

+In a talk earlier that year, on the 25th January 1938, when asked about controlling the breath (i.e. meditative practice), Rāmānā Mahāṛṣi says that

+> Breath-control is only an aid for diving deep.
+One may as well dive down by control of mind.
+On the mind being controlled, the breath becomes controlled automatically. \[...\] Breath-control is recommended for the man who cannot control his mind straightaway.

+The implication here is that controlling one's breathing helps to quiet the mind such that silence is all that remains.
+Silence is all that is required for the advanced seeker to realise the ultimate Truth, namely

+> that I am not and that all is He.